 On average each RSC will have a caseload of about 340 residents; case workers assess the participant's needs, and create action plans for each individual, and depending on the level of need, meet with the residents as often as weekly to bi-monthly.
 Participants receive services specific to their needs.
 The program is geared toward keeping the residents in their units, and in the community by assisting them with coordination of lease compliance and accessing programs, & health services in the community.
 The team is also providing the services of a MSW to all the senior and disabled buildings.
 As a result of providing these services to our residents, we have seen a higher rate of residents remaining in the community indefinitely.

-For FY 2019 ECC/HANH does anticipate changes to the metrics.
-SS#3 is not a goal of this initiative.
-Rather, this initiative aims to decrease health care costs, and increase the ability of residents to continue to live independently.
+For FY20 ECC/HANH does anticipate changes to the metrics.
 This initiative meets the statutory objective of increasing family self-sufficiency.

 ECC/HANH Believes